pinco227/dev.pi/README.md

       ```
       > Click [Here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.
   7. Create a [MongoDB](https://www.mongodb.com/) account, project, cluster and database.
 Create collections (see db schema) and create an empty document into ***settings*** collection.
-  8. Create `env.py` file and include the following code (note that the values should be replaced with your own db credentials)
+  8. Create `env.py` file and include the following code (note that the values should be replaced with your own credentials)
       ```python
       import os